Do I have to prepare for permanent makeup procedure?

 Alcohol is a blood thinner.
 And not having caffeine in your system will help you to relax more easily, as well as help to relax the facial muscles in the areas we will be working on.

 DO NOT tan or sunbathe one week prior to procedure; if you have a sunburn in the area of work I can NOT perform a procedure

 NO brow waxing, tinting one week prior to procedure

 NO microdermabrasion or chemical peels, laser treatments, topical Retin A and other vitamin A derivatives, prescription anti acne creams/gels/foams, topical steroid creams (1 month waiting period)

-You must wait 14-28 days after getting botox or fillers in the area of procedure.
+You must wait 14 days after getting botox and 30 days after getting fillers in the area of procedure.

 If planning to get lip fillers, lip blush permanent makeup is performed first and after fully healed you can have fillers done with licensed professional.

 You must inform the artist prior to booking a procedure if you have scars or old permanent makeup (no matter how faded it is) in the area of work.
 Procedure can be possible only after performing a visual check.